kablamo/vim-git-log/README.md

     root/html/calculator/realCost.tt

-You can view the side by side diff of any modified file by putting your cursor on that line and typing 'd' (for diff).
-To exit out of the diff and return to the 'Ribbon' window, type 'q'.
+You can view the side by side diff of any modified file by putting your cursor on that line and typing `d` (for diff).
+To exit out of the diff and return to the 'Ribbon' window, type `q`.

 **Finally**, after you have reviewed all the changes, mark your place again with: